DinkyToyz/wtmcsServiceDispatcher/README.md

 - **Pass through** [`service vehicles`]:
   Remove these vehicles from grid when stopped so traffic can pass.

+- **Send out spare** [`service vehicles`]:
+  When to send out new vehicles from the service building instead of sending one that's already driving.

 - [`Service vehicle`] **dispatch strategy**:
   Choose the dispatch strategy to use for these vehicles.

 - **Garbage amount limit**:
   Only available for garbage trucks.
 Sets the amount of garbage a bulding must accumulate before a garbage truck is dispatch do take care of it.

+### Sending Out Spare Vehicles

+The game will send out new vehicles when it deems it a good idea, but the dispatcher can be told to before the game would do it.

+- **Never**:
+  Never send out new vehicles before the game would do it anyway.

+- **None are free**:
+  Send out new vehicles from the closest available service building when that building has no free vehicles out driving.

+- **Building is closer**:
+  Send out new vehicles from the closest available service building when the building is closer than it's nearest free vehicles.

 ### Dispatch Strategies